![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 But Penelope did not gain!

 In a dream-like moment where time itself seemed to slow down, I watched Shadow's nose gradually push its way ahead of Penelope's, inch by agonizing inch.
-And Jason saw it too.
+And Jason saw it too; he had to.

-He had to.
-I didn't dare to look at his face in that moment because the circumstances demanded I be entirely focused upon piloting Shadow.
+I didn't dare to look at his face in that moment, because the circumstances demanded I be entirely focused upon piloting Shadow.
 But Jason had to see it.
 And Neil as well.

-I had the correct lane.
-I was inching ahead.
+I had the correct lane, and I was inching ahead.
 Therefore the responsibility to fall back before the curve fell on Jason.
 By practically all reasonable racing standards.

 And so he did.
-Just before we entered the curve, Jason decelerated to get behind me so fast it happened in the span of an eye-blink.
+Just before we entered the curve, Jason decelerated to get behind me so fast, it all happened in the span of an eye-blink.

-I immediately took that opportunity to decelerate too.
-Flipping off the nitrous, even if only briefly.
-For I needed significant reserve power to make it through the turn.
+I immediately seized that opportunity to decelerate too.
+Flipping off the nitrous, even if only briefly: for I would need significant reserve power to make it through the turn.

 Folks, that was one scary curve to enter at maybe 135 mph, and exit at 145.
-It wasn't as difficult a curve as Rockway.
+It wasn't as difficult a curve as Rockway, generally speaking.
 But prior to this moment, I'd never taken it at more than 110 mph.

-And I had to take it on nitrous, too.
+And this time I had to take it on nitrous, too.
 For I needed the extra power.
-If I'd struck empty on the gas or failed to renew the flow as we passed through the tipping point of the curve, I'd have crashed.
+If I'd struck empty on the nitrous, or failed to renew the flow as we passed through the tipping point of the curve, I'd have crashed.
 That's all there was to it.

-Being this was a curve, and lacked as good a bank as Ma's lot before, and Shadow was feeding on nitrous-- I had to wrestle with the wheel a bit there.
+Being this was a curve rather than a straight, and lacked as good a bank as Ma's lot before-- and Shadow was feeding on nitrous-- I had to wrestle with the wheel a bit there.
 For Shadow wanted to treat everything as a straight line on nitrous.

 Once the curve was behind us, I was able to relax a little, and turn off the nitrous.